Hello, my name is Anna Troitschanski and I am a lawyer with the Feldstein Family Law Group.

-One thing that people seldom think about when they meet with family law lawyers is limitation periods or how long they have until their ability to pursue a claim under the family law runs up.
+One thing that people seldom think about when they meet with family law lawyers is limitation periods or how long they have until their ability to pursue a claim under family law runs up.
 This is especially the case regarding property and equalization claims.
-And, different rules apply to married couples and common law couples.
+Different rules apply to married couples and common law couples.
 Separating parties often do not appreciate that property and equalization claims have to be dealt with within a certain period of time to ensure that neither party’s rights or entitlements are not significantly prejudiced or lost altogether.

 In particular, s.7 (3) of the Family Law Act sets out limitation periods that apply to equalization claims.
-Any claim to an equalization of net family property under the Family Law Act will be barred by the passage of time if court proceedings are not commenced within six (6) years of the separation, or within two (2) years after a divorce has been ordered, or within six (6) months after the first spouse’s death, whichever of these timeframes comes sooner.
+Any claim to an equalization of net family property under the Family Law Act will be barred by the passage of time if court proceedings are not commenced within six (6) years of the separation, within two (2) years after a divorce has been ordered, or within six (6) months after the first spouse’s death, whichever of these timeframes comes sooner.

 We advise our clients, whether married or common law spouses, that if they have a claim for property or equalization payments, it is a good idea to act on that claim sooner rather than later.

 If you would like to learn more about this or any other family law topics, visit our website at www.separation.ca.
 If you need legal advice about your own situation, please call us at 1-855-909-9903 to schedule a free initial in-office consultation.
 Thanks for watching.